Skip to content

 ReplicationBytesOutPerSec After creating a topic.
 The number of bytes sent per second to other brokers.

 RequestExemptFromThrottleTime After applying request throttling.
-The average time (in milliseconds) spent by the broker network and I/O threads processing requests exempt from throttling.
+The average time (in milliseconds) spent by the broker's network and I/O threads processing requests exempt from throttling.

 RequestHandlerAvgIdlePercent After the cluster enters the ACTIVE state.
 The average percentage of time the request handler threads were idle.